Historic England Category, Historic Photographer of the Year - Winner 2019

 Entries were judged on originality, composition and technical proficiency alongside the story behind the submission and its historical impact.

 This stunning and atmospheric image of Sunderland’s listed Roker Pier and lighthouse thoroughly deserved to win the Historic England category.
 The lighthouse was hailed as a triumph of engineering when it opened in 1903 and this photograph provides a new perspective on this well-known and much-loved site.

 Entries were judged by a panel of experts:

 - Director of Regions, Historic England Claudia Kenyatta

 - Broadcaster and historian Dan Snow

-- CEO of Trip Historic Mike Lewis
+- Co-founder of Trip Historic Elli Lewis